Distance: 4.6 miles RT

 Here is where I made our first mistake.
 I grossly underestimated the amount of vegetation in this area, having read descriptions as "clear cut" and not "overgrown clear cut."
 Instructions from a friend indicated we follow the left edge of this clear cut to the woods and go up.
 It was like being in a corn field in August; we could not see where we needed to be.
 Immediately we started bulling through the thick vegetation.
 Our poles caught on everything and were a huge annoyance.

-Dealing with the distraction and frustration of the thick vegetation at the clear cut, I forgot my friend's advice to stay to the left of the clear cut and start my ascent from the left side.
-Once we got through the clear cut we immediately headed up into the woods, thrilled that the heavy stuff was over.
+Dealing with the distraction and frustration of the thick vegetation at the clear cut, I forgot my friend's advice to stay to the left of the clear cut and start the ascent from the left side.
+Once we got through the clear cut we immediately headed up into the woods, thrilled that the heavy stuff was over but we would soon find out we weren't "left" enough.
 The wooded area is fairly open with saplings, hardwoods and lots of debris to hop over but we could at least see where we were going.

 Rich checked the GPS track we borrowed.
 We were on their track (we were trying to incorporate two different routes: one from my friend's description, the other from the GPS track we borrowed ).